 What you are looking for is a Dietitian or a Registered Nutritionist.

 Both Accredited Practicing Dietitians and Registered Nutritionists are highly qualified experts in nutrition.
 They have to adhere to codes of conducts and must complete continuing learning and professional development to keep up their registrations.
 Here’s where they differ…

 In Australia, nutritionists should be registered by the Nutrition Society of Australia to call themselves a Registered Nutritionist (RNutr).

 This means they have met minimum study and work experience from reputable institutions and are approved by a committee of senior nutrition scientists.
 The credential shows that a person is qualified, abides by the NSA code of ethics and is committed to ongoing training and professional development.

 An Associate Nutritionist (Anutr) has met the minimum study requirements but hasn’t yet had enough work experience to get the full registration.
 Consider them a qualified work in progress.

-Nutritionists work in a wide variety of different settings, from private practice to not-for-profits to the food industry industry.
+Nutritionists work in a wide variety of different settings, from private practice to not-for-profits and the food industry.

 A nutritionist teaches people about normal healthy eating.